EsotericGrizzly/dodge-game/README.md

 # Dodge game
-Created a game using Javascript.
+Created a game using mainly Javascript.

 Use arrow keys to move.